 If you purchase workers’ comp through a monopolistic state fund, it might not include employer’s liability insurance.
 However, you can purchase it as stop gap coverage from a private insurance company.

 Pet care professionals face everyday risks like slip-and-fall accidents, along with the added risk of bites and scratches.
 You can create a safer work environment with:

 By managing your risks, you can decrease workplace injuries.
 That means fewer claims – and a lower insurance premium.

-Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks like property damage and customer injuries.
+Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks like property damage and pet injuries.
 Other recommended pet care insurance policies include:

 Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance, usually at a lower rate than if the policies were purchased separately.